-What makes Moalboal ideal for snorkeling and island hopping is the fact it is home to one of the largest sardine shoals in the world.
+What makes Moalboal ideal for snorkelling and island hopping is the fact it is home to one of the largest sardine shoals in the world.
 These fish stay there all year round and create an extremely diverse and interesting ecosystem based around them.
 In fact, Moalboal is officially the place with the largest marine bio-diversity ever to be surveyed anywhere in the world!

 Whale Tourism at Oslob

-The local fisherman feed the whales to make them come back – making this essentially an open water zoo where the Whales are mistreated.
+The local fisherman feeds the whales to make them come back – making this essentially an open water zoo where the Whales are mistreated.
 National Geographic did a piece on this as well entitled, “Inside the Chaotic World of Whale Shark Tourism.”

 If you want to be able to complete this tour and see all attractions, you’ll have to wake up early and catch the 8:20 ferry from Cebu to Bohol.
 Tickets to the ferry can be pre-booked online through Oceanjet.
 You’ll then arrive at Tagbilaran pier, which is 30 minutes away from Panglao – the place where all tourists to Bohol stay.

 The pier is actually on the way from Panglao to the mainland where all the stops of this tour are.
-So, it makes no sense going back to Panglao first.
+So, it makes no sense to go back to Panglao first.
 Instead, you should make sure your car waits for you at the pier so that you could start the tour immediately from there and save time.